 Toasted Sesame Oil

 Grilled sesame oil is extracted from the first roasted sesame seeds and has a rich flavor.
 It helps enhance the taste and flavor of dishes like stir-fry, making a dipping sauce, and dressing it on a salad.
+In fact, as it has several characteristics of salad oil, you can categorize sesame oil as salad oil.

 Health Benefits Of Sesame Oil